Embed This Data

-Lebanon’s economic freedom score is 59.4, making its economy the 96th freest in the 2014 Index.
+Lebanon’s economic freedom score is 59.3, making its economy the 94th freest in the 2015 Index.
 Its score is essentially unchanged from last year, with a loss of 0.1 point reflecting declines in the control of government spending, monetary freedom, and business freedom that offset improvements in freedom from corruption, labor freedom, and fiscal freedom.
-Lebanon is ranked 9th out of 15 countries in the Middle East/North Africa region, and its overall score is just below the world average.
+Lebanon is ranked 10th out of 15 countries in the Middle East/North Africa region, and its overall score is below the world average.

-Since 1975, Lebanon’s economy has been disrupted by civil war, Syrian occupation, Hezbollah clashes with Israel, political uncertainty, and growing sectarian tensions.
+Since 1975, Lebanon’s economy has been disrupted by civil war, Syrian occupation, Hezbollah clashes with Israel, political uncertainty, and sectarian tensions.
 Syria was forced to withdraw its army in 2005 after its government was implicated in the assassination of former Lebanese Prime Minister Rafiq Hariri.
 In 2006, Lebanon-based Hezbollah forces instigated a conflict with Israel.
 Hariri’s son, Saad Hariri, was elected prime minister in June 2009, but his government collapsed in January 2011 when Hezbollah engineered the elevation of Najib Mikati as prime minister.
-Mikati resigned in March 2013, and Tammam Salam was asked to form a caretaker government until new elections, slated for 2014.
+Mikati resigned in March 2013, and Tammam Salam was asked to form a caretaker government until new elections slated for November 2014.
 Economic growth has fallen dramatically due to the civil war in neighboring Syria and growing instability triggered by rising Sunni–Shia sectarian tensions.